thosakwe/dart_electron_starter_kit/README.md

 ![Screenshot](screenshots/main.png)

 ## About
-This package uses `package:build_web_compilers` and the DDC to compile a Dart app to JS on-the-fly, without having to go through `pub serve`.
+This package uses `package:build_web_compilers` and the DDC to compile a Dart app to JS on-the-fly.

-`package:build`'s design gives this a much faster edit-refresh cycle than serving via `pub serve`.
+Now, thanks to the recent changes to `package:build_runner`, this allows for incremental builds.

 Now, you can write your Electron app with Dart, leveraging exist interop libraries like `package:node` and `package:electron`.